• Extension of accreditation 28 May 2020

 Provider: Crown Institute of Higher Education Pty Ltd

-Report on renewal of ESOS registration of Crown Institute of Higher Education Pty Ltd
+Report on extension of accreditation of two higher education courses of study offered by Crown Institute of Higher Education Pty Ltd

 Main reasons for the decision